Norvik-Alexian/Python-University/2. Python_DataTypes/README.md

 ### Fractions
 Fractions allows to define rational numbers (numerator and denominator), we can perform mathematical expressions for such values using =,-, etc.

+### None vs NaN vs Undefined
+If variable doesn't exist, it's undefined.
+When variable is created it can have value, Nan or None.
+Working with undefined variable generates error.

+### Array
+Array is ordered sequence of elements, Python array main representations are Strings, Lists, Tuples. \
+Array components:
+* Index (starts from 0)
+* Elements